UST-DeMAF/DeMAF-Documentation/README.md

     - Inside the docker-application you also see, that the containers are running:
       ![Docker](resources/images/docker_container.jpg)

-5. Clone the DeMAF-Shell to your system (as a independent repository):
+5. Clone the DeMAF-Shell to your system (as a independent repository, i.e. outisde the `deployment-config` repository):
     - `git clone https://github.com/UST-DeMAF/demaf-shell.git`

 6. Open a terminal and navigate to the `demaf-shell` root folder and run the command: